transprime-research/laravel-dockerizer/Readme.md

 # Laravel Dockerizer

-You want to use docker, and add it into you laravel project immediately.
+You want to use docker, and add it into you laravel project immediately?
 Add, yes add docker to your Laravel.
 And continue your development.

 ## First install